TUDelft-MUDE/2024-files/content/GA_1_7/Discharge/Report_disch.md

 **Question 3**

-Propagate the uncertainty through the equation to estimate discharge, $q$, using both observations and simulated samples.
-Discuss the differences between the two obtained distributions.
+Propagate the uncertainty through the equation to estimate the discharge, $q$, using both observations and simulated samples.
+Provide a bulleted list that summarizes differences between the two obtained distributions.

 **Question 4**

-Compare the simulated samples and the observations in a scatter plot.
-What are the differences?
+Compare the simulated samples and the observations in a scatter plot, then prepare a bulleted list that describes the differences.
 Is there anything you could improve in the analysis?
 Provide with recommendations to improve the performed analysis.
 They can be both about the univariate distributions and about the propagation of uncertainty method you have used.

-_Hint: Compute the correlation coefficient between $h$ and $u$ for both the observations and the simulated samples._
+_Hint: Compute the correlation coefficient between H and T for both the observations and the simulated samples._

+_Include your figure here.
+Be sure to use high contrast data symbols/colors and a legend to differentiate the two data sets clearly._

+- your
+- bulleted
+- list
+- here
+- include the value of correlation coefficient, $\rho$

+_Your recommendation here, based on the figure and observations above._

 **Last Question: How did things go?
 (Optional)**